Trusted by 100,000+ organizations globally

 At present, approximately 35% of US residents live in rented accommodation, with the demand for apartments and multi-tenant housing options continuing to increase, especially in densely populated cities.
 Aside from location, space and amenities, security ranks high on tenants’ lists of requirements.
 But balancing convenience and safety isn’t always easy for property owners.

-Modern property managers and residential building owners can choose from a wide range of apartment access control solutions when designing and implementing reliable multifamily security systems.
+Modern property managers and residential building owners can choose from a wide range of access control products and solutions when designing and implementing reliable multifamily security systems.
 The goal is to create a safe environment for tenants with multifamily access control systems that are convenient, reliable and, most importantly, secure.

 From touchless entry and remote management to visitor access and wider security integrations, this guide will assist condo, apartment complex and multi-tenant property owners in understanding how to choose appropriate and effective residential access control systems for improved convenience and security.